 What is the Starfish Retrospective?

 The Starfish Retrospective is an Agile project management exercise that forces Scrum teams to take a step back and question the relative effectiveness of the processes and practices being put into place for getting a project off the ground.
+It’s a classic retrospective format your team will enjoy!

 - Keep Doing: What are we currently doing that adds a tremendous amount of value to the team?